-Trade Fair & Exhibitions Visa for Germany
+Trade Fair & Exhibition Visa for Germany

-• German trade fairs & exhibitions visas are a special type of business visa.
+- German trade fairs & exhibitions visas are a special type of business visa.

-• These visas can be issued to exhibitors and visitors at trade fairs and exhibitions in Germany.
+- These visas can be issued to exhibitors and visitors at trade fairs and exhibitions in Germany.

-• To obtain a trade fair visa, the purpose of the trip must be proven by appropriate documents, including a trade fair pass for exhibitors or a paid trade fair pass for visitors.
+- To obtain a trade fair visa, the purpose of the trip must be proven by appropriate documents, including a trade fair pass for exhibitors or a paid trade fair pass for visitors.
 However, since 2013, an official invitation letter from the trade fair organizer has not been required to grant a visa.

-• Further visa granting requirements are proof of Schengen travel health insurance and sufficient financial means to stay in Germany.
+- Further visa granting requirements are proof of Schengen travel health insurance and sufficient financial means to stay in Germany.

-• Exhibitors are exempt from paying visa fees.
+- Exhibitors are exempt from paying visa fees.

-Visa obligation in Germany
+Trade fair visa obligation in Germany

 The Schengen Agreement regulates the visa requirement for entry and residence in Germany.
 The 29 Schengen countries apply uniform criteria for issuing visas.
 A visa issued by a German embassy entitles the holder to stay in Germany and travel to all other Schengen states.
+The Schengen Agreement regulates the visa requirement for entry and residence in Germany, based on the Schengen visa German requirement.

 Except for Cyprus and Ireland, the Schengen member states include all EU countries, Switzerland, Liechtenstein, Norway, and Iceland.
 The absence of border controls between these countries makes travel within the Schengen area convenient.
 Travelers from third countries that require a visa only need a visa for one Schengen country but can freely travel in all other Schengen states.

 Different visa types are issued for travel to Germany and the Schengen area.
 Short-term Schengen visas (C visas) entitle the holder to a maximum stay of 90 days and typically cannot be extended.
 In addition, there are national visas (D visas) for longer-term stays.
 The German Foreign Office defines the criteria for a D visa.
+Remember, German short stay visas are subject to the strict Schengen limit.
+Use our Germany 90/180 day rule calculator to check your allowed days before applying.

 Exemptions from visa obligation